radRoy/demo-bash-awk/README.md

 Should you be interested in solving the exercises by yourself, you can find the original (with some comments of mine) course files of that day in the folder `files related to this exercise`.
 In that case, be sure to check out the folder `cheatsheets I found useful`, too.

 - Author: Daniel Walther
-If you have access to this file and are sort of lazy (read stuff above to get more out of this repo.), just be sure you keep the author mention of me in there if you copy it or whatever, that's all.
+If you have access to this file and are sort of lazy (read stuff above to get more out of this repo.), just be sure you keep the author mention of me in there if you copy it or whatever.
+Asking me for my current email address for sharing would be nice, too.
+That's all.
 - Date of creation of this repository: Thursday, 22.
 December 2022.
 - Date of creation of my markdown file: Friday, 24.
 September 2021.